brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-30-bunsenlabs-deuterium.md

 ## distro

 Annoucement is kinda missing bunch of remove words.
+Yes removing stuff is a big feature if you wanna stay #! friendly.

 ## element